awwaiid/thelackthereof/content/David Scheme.md

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;; Here is my skeleton for checkwin.
 You can decide whether you want to use it or not.
-The bottom ;; line is that we need a way to check rows, cols, diags in the board --- and yet only rows are easily ;; accessible in our board represention.
+The bottom ;; line is that we need a way to check rows, cols, diags in the board --- and yet only rows are easily ;; accessible in our board representation.
 The answer: build yourself linear reprs ;; of cols and diags first, then check to see if there is a "win" along any of them!
 ;; So make-cols makes me a list of the cols; make-diags makes me a list of the diags.
 I then just ;; check each for winner (all x's or all o's) and or the result together.
 If one of the results is positive,